-I am a graduate level intern studying Marriage and Family Therapy and have completed coursework towards becoming an AASECT certified sex therapist.
-As an intern at Cornerstone Therapy and Recovery and the Clinical Services Center, I am interested in accompanying you on the exploration of your inner world.
-I believe so much pain and joy originate from how well we understand and celebrate ourselves and are understood and celebrated by those around us.
-Our work together will include 1.
+Mackenzie is a graduate level intern studying Marriage and Family Therapy and has completed coursework towards becoming an AASECT certified sex therapist.
+As an intern at Cornerstone Therapy and Recovery and the Clinical Services Center, Mackenzie is interested in accompanying you on the exploration of your inner world.
+She believes so much pain and joy originate from how well we understand and celebrate ourselves and are understood and celebrated by those around us.
+Work together will include 1.
 Getting to know the different parts of you, including those parts hidden in the shadows 2.
 Examining and relearning some of the cultural messages you may have received growing up around sexuality, gender, vulnerability, and intimacy 3.
 Working to reveal the underbelly of shame by allowing it to transform into your greatest strength!
-I look forward to our work together.
+Mackenzie looks forward to working with you!

 Caroline Hoppman (she/they)